 2019 Cranworth Trophy Winner

-This is a morning foursomes competition (played off 1/2 the difference of combined playing handicaps) followed by an afternoon singles competition (played off full playing handicap).
+This is a morning foursomes competition (played off 1/2 the difference of combined handicap index) followed by an afternoon singles competition (played off full playing handicap).

 All 9 games (3 in the morning foursomes and 6 in the afternoon singles) are decided over 18 holes – the team gaining more than half the available 9 points will be the winner.